-- Removal of all storage heaters which will be replaced by air source heat units
+Removal of all storage heaters, which have been replaced by air source heat units

 The addition of extra loft insulation into the old part of the building (the only part with loft space)

 40 solar panels added to the roof of the wooden extension

 Funding was provided by Scottish Government funding through HIE and CARES.

 Community Asset Transfer of the Former Bressay school to BDL

 This project is almost complete.
 BDL has spent several years gathering community feedback, securing funding, discussing proposals with Shetland Islands Council, undertaking building surveys and putting together a buisness plan.